How to Install Moodle on Ubuntu 20.04

 Next, let’s choose a database server as native/MySQL

-Next, we will provide the database, user name as well as password, just we created in the previous steps.
+Next, we will provide the database, user name as well as password, that we created in the previous steps.

-Then, we will have to accept the terms of service
+Then, we have to accept the terms of service

 Then, we will be navigated to a page with a list of checking requirements for Moodle installation.